MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-using-defender-for-cloud-apps-controls.md

 1. [Enable the app for use in your organization](/defender-cloud-apps/proxy-deployment-aad#enable-app)
 1. [Test the deployment](/defender-cloud-apps/proxy-deployment-aad#test)

-The process for setting session policies is described in detail in the [Session policies](/defender-cloud-apps/session-policy-aad) article.
+The process for setting session policies is described in detail in [Session policies](/defender-cloud-apps/session-policy-aad).

 ### Set anomaly detection policies to monitor Power BI activities (recommended)

 You can define anomaly Power BI detection policies that can be independently scoped, so that they apply to only the users and groups you want to include and exclude in the policy.
-[Learn more](/defender-cloud-apps/anomaly-detection-policy#scope-anomaly-detection-policies).
+For more information, see [Anomaly detection policies](/defender-cloud-apps/anomaly-detection-policy#anomaly-detection-policies).

 Defender for Cloud Apps has two dedicated, built-in detections for Power BI.
-[See the section later on in this document for detail](#built-in-defender-for-cloud-apps-detections-for-power-bi).
+See [Built-in Defender for Cloud Apps detections for Power BI](#built-in-defender-for-cloud-apps-detections-for-power-bi).

 ### Use sensitivity labels from Microsoft Purview Information Protection (recommended)

 Sensitivity labels enable you to classify and help protect sensitive content, so that people in your organization can collaborate with partners outside your organization, yet still be careful and aware of sensitive content and data.

-You can read the article on [sensitivity labels in Power BI](service-security-sensitivity-label-overview.md), which goes into detail about the process of using sensitivity labels for Power BI.
-See the following [example of a Power BI policy based on sensitivity labels](#example).
+For information about the process of using sensitivity labels for Power BI, see [Sensitivity labels in Power BI](service-security-sensitivity-label-overview.md).
+[See the example later in this article of a Power BI policy based on sensitivity labels](#example).

 ## Custom policies to alert on suspicious user activity in Power BI

 Defender for Cloud Apps activity policies enable administrators to define their own custom rules to help detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.
 For example:

-* **Massive sensitivity label removal.** For example: alert me when sensitivity labels are removed by a single user from 20 different reports in a time window shorter than 5 minutes.
+* **Massive sensitivity label removal.** For example, alert me when sensitivity labels are removed by a single user from 20 different reports in a time window shorter than 5 minutes.

-* **Encrypting sensitivity label downgrade.** For example: alert me when a report that had a 'Highly confidential' sensitivity label is now classified as 'Public'.
+* **Encrypting sensitivity label downgrade.** For example, alert me when a report that had a **Highly confidential** sensitivity label is now classified as **Public**.

 > [!NOTE]
 > The unique identifiers (IDs) of Power BI artifacts and sensitivity labels can be found using [Power BI REST APIs](/rest/api/power-bi/).
 See [Get datasets](/rest/api/power-bi/datasets/getdatasets) or [Get reports](/rest/api/power-bi/reports/getreports).

 Custom activity policies are configured in the Defender for Cloud Apps portal.
-[Learn more](/defender-cloud-apps/user-activity-policies).
+For more information, see [Activity policies](/defender-cloud-apps/user-activity-policies).

 ## Built-in Defender for Cloud Apps detections for Power BI